 Different accidents could cause deafness, both temporary and long-term.
 For example, a gas leak explosion could lead to ruptured eardrums (when the tympanic membrane is perforated).
 Ruptured eardrums could require surgery to repair the damage, but it could also result in middle ear infections and hearing loss in extreme cases.
 Other things, such as loud machinery, could cause damage to your hearing.
 Even long-term ambient noise can cause you to lose hearing over time, as its constant vibrations can cause damage to the tiny cilia in your ear, which helps you hear.

 What Causes Eye Damage?

 The same explosion that could cause your deafness could also create a light bright enough to burn your retinas.
-Workplace vision damage risks are extremely common.
+Workplace vision damage risks are widespread.
 Tiny particles that get into the eye could cause partial or permanent blindness.
 Other incidents, such as an eyeball laceration from a power tool or complete blindness resulting from a chemical splash, are also possible.
-Over the long-term, workers exposed to constant exposure to bright lights, toxic fumes, smoke, or welding sparks can cause eye problems.
-Looking at a computer screen for extended periods of time can also cause eye strain and potentially debilitating migraines.
+Over the long term, workers exposed to constant exposure to bright lights, toxic fumes, smoke, or welding sparks can cause eye problems.
+Looking at a computer screen for extended periods can also cause eye strain and potentially debilitating migraines.

 File Your Claim as Soon as Possible